Simulation installation

 3. Access the Displays

-To access Rviz or Gazebo, open the following URL in your web browser: localhost:6080/vnc.html?autoconnect=1&resize=remote
+To access the displays, open the following URL in your web browser: localhost:6080/vnc.html?autoconnect=1&resize=remote

 Jupyter Notebook